covid19kg/covid19kg/README.md

 - [JGF](https://jsongraphformat.info/) (.jgif)

 ### Releases
 The table below contains information of the different releases of the COVID-19 KG.
+Each release contains the original BEL files are aforementioned formats before.

 | Release | Date       | Articles |
 |---------|------------|----------|